vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_01_plan_migrating_to_asc.md

 1. On your lab computer, start a web browser and navigate to [GitHub](https://github.com) and sign in to your GitHub account.
 If you do not have a GitHub account, create one by navigating to [the Join GitHub page](https://github.com/join) and following the instructions provided on [the Signing up for a new GitHub account page](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account).

-1. In your GitHub account, navigate to the **Repositories** page and create a new private repository named **spring-petclinic-microservices**.
+1. In your GitHub account, navigate to the **Repositories** page and create a new repository named **spring-petclinic-microservices**.

 1. On the newly created repository page, review the section titled **... or push an existing repository from the command line**.